 The Bloomington campus provides many services for its students.
 The University Division gives special support and counseling to incoming freshmen, helping them to plan and carry through a sound academic program.
-Student Health Services, Career and Placement Support Services, Student Legal Services, Counseling and Psychological Services, Disabled Student Services, and services for minority students, women, and veterans are described in the student handbook, which is available from the Dean of Students office.
+The Student Health Center, the Career and Placement Support Services, and job placement services, Student Legal Services, the Psychological Clinic, the Optometry Clinic, and services for the handicapped, minority students, women, and veterans are described in the student handbook, which is available from the Dean of Students Office.

 Indiana University Bloomington is a member of the Big Ten Conference.
-Men's and women's varsity teams participate in 18 sports.
-A large intramural sports program provides recreation for students, faculty, and staff.
-Tennis and squash courts, swimming pools, sports fields, running tracks, basketball courts, and an 18-hole golf course are available.
+Men's and women's varsity teams participate in 13 sports.
+A large intramural sports program provides recreation for all students.
+Tennis and squash courts, swimming pools, sports fields, running tracks, basketball courts, and an 18-hole golf course are available for individual use.
 Within a few miles of Bloomington are several thousand acres of state forest, wilderness trails, and lakes for swimming, boating, and fishing.